run-x/opta-docs/content/en/docs/Getting started/_index.md

 ## Env creation
 In this step we will create an environment (example staging, qa, prod) for your organization.
 For this we need to create an `opta.yml` file which defines the environment.

-Here's how this file should look like:
+Create the following file at `staging/opta.yml` directory and update the fields specific to your AWS account setup.
 ```
 meta:
   name: staging